Frequently Asked Questions About Licensed Legal Paraprofessionals (LLPs)

 3. What are LLPs prohibited from doing?

-1. the registration of foreign orders;
+1. The registration of foreign orders;

-2. motions for or orders regarding punitive contempt citations under C.R.C.P.
+2. Motions for or orders regarding punitive contempt citations under C.R.C.P.
 107;

-6. preparation of or litigation regarding pre- or post-nuptial agreements;
+6. Preparation of or litigation regarding pre- or post-nuptial agreements;

-7. matters in which a party is a beneficiary of a trust and information about the trust will be relevant to resolution of the matter;
+7. Matters in which a party is a beneficiary of a trust and information about the trust will be relevant to resolution of the matter;

 4. What are LLPs able to do in court?